walwalwalides/Delphi-Collection-Utils/DefineStringlist/README.md

 # DefineStringlist
-- Define Stringslist and add new methods.
+- Define Stringslist and Add new Methods.
 ![](DefineStringlist.png)

 # Features
-- Avoid Adding duplicate elements to a StringsList.
+- Avoid Adding Duplicate Elements to a StringsList.